 The truthful answer is, “it depends.”
+It depends on everything!

 If you have a chronic health issue, then most likely regular treatments will help you stay ahead of problematic symptoms.
 That might be weekly or every other week, or every 3 weeks (everyone has a different sweet spot).

 If you are basically healthy, then periodic (monthly or quarterly) tune-ups might be sufficient.

 If you have painful menstrual cycles, then scheduling prior to that week will help relieve discomfort, and regulate your cycle.

 If you have just undergone surgery, then a handful of treatments clustered closer together will give you a speedier, less painful, and quicker recovery.

 If you are in the midst of an extended, stressful situation (caring for a family member, working towards a major deadline for school or career, moving), then making time for regular treatments (it really depends on your schedule’s demands and availability) would be considered good preventative medicine, and help you keep an even keel throughout this stressful period.

 Even if you are basically healthy, we are all subject to situations that can throw us off balance, physically, mentally or emotionally.
 Stuff happens, and a lot of stuff is happening now that is taxing even the healthiest among us.
 We have to periodically replenish our pantries, empty the dryer lint, and clean out a closet.
 We have to give ourselves a rest, a dance break, a laugh, a time-out, a little treat.
 Energetically we also have to clear out and replenish.
 If you’re paying attention (or someone points it out to you), you’ll be able to tell when you’re starting to fray at the edges, can’t focus, your temper is shorter, or maybe you’re quicker to cry.
 We begin to see various kinds of debris in the river of our well-being.
 Acupuncture can help clear that out.